 -Raymond D. Bradley, "A Moral Argument for Atheism," University of Western Washington, May 27, 1999, retrieved Mar 2, 2017, [infidels.org/library/modern/raymond_bradley/moral.html]

-The problem is that he NEVER addressed WHY it was wrong.
-All he ended saying in justification for his position was the use of majority opinion:
+The problem is that he NEVER addressed WHY it was wrong, but how did he justify his position?
+This prestigious professor used majority opinion:

 "On all of these examples, I would like to think, theists and